Analytify/wp-analytify/readme.txt

 == Changelog ==

+= 2.0.0 - 2016-10-28 =
+* Enhancement : New clean UI design
+* Enhancement : Changed underlying directory structure
+* Enhancement : Refactored code
+* Enhancement : removed traditional analytics js - GA recommends analytics.js
+* Enhancement : Quick Tabbed navigation.
+No page reload.
+* Enhancement : Profile Tab - Hide Profiles list
+* Enhancement : loading stats with ajax
+* Enhancement : Our Core plugin is Free and required for all add-ons and pro upgrade.
+* New Feature : Page exit and Entrance stats
+* New Feature : Social Media Statistics
+* New Feature : Anonymize IP Address
+* New Feature : Force Analytics Traffic Over SSL
+* New Feature : Track User ID
+* New Feature : Demographic & Interest Tracking
+* New Feature : Help Tab
+* New Feature : Diagnostic Info and Error log
+* New Feature : Shows Comparison up or down Stats
+* New Feature : Every post row has a direct link of Stats which takes to next page screen and takes to stats section.
+* New Addon : Enhanced ecommerce Google Analytics for Easy Digital Downloads addon
+* New Addon : Google Analytics Campaigns manager addon
+* New Addon : Email Notifications addon
+* New Addon : Google Analytics dashboard widget
+* Compatibility : Compatible to WordPress 4.6.1

 = 1.5.5 - 2016-10-18 =
 * Announcement   : Version 2.0 is near & Announcing upcoming price change.